Diocese of Lipari: Aragonese Sicily

 In 1544 the pirate Barbarossa completely depopulated the island.
-It was at the direction of the Emperor Charles V, who noted the island's strategic position, that it was repopulated.
+It was at the direction of the Emperor Charles V, who noted the island's strategic position, that it was repopulated., by a colony of Spaniards.
+Bishop Baldo Ferratini (1534–1558) was given the position of papal legate, so that he could bestow indulgences on persons contributing to the building of a new cathedral.